boson25/DSC259R_BBH-Horizon-Lab/README.md

 The goal of this project is to analyze a large recipe dataset and build a predictive model to determine whether a recipe is healthy or unhealthy based on its features.

-The project inclued data cleaning, EDA, hypothesis testing, predictive modeling, and fairness analysis.
+The project included data cleaning, EDA, hypothesis testing, predictive modeling, and fairness analysis.

 ---

 # Project Website
-The full project website is hoted from this repo at: https://boson25.github.io/DSC259R_BBH-Horizon-Lab/#intro
+The full project website is hosted from this repo at: https://boson25.github.io/DSC259R_BBH-Horizon-Lab/#intro

  The website contains our data cleaning and pre-processing, EDA, missingness analysis, hypothesis testing, predictive modeling, fairness analysis, as well as our visualizations and results